 You can’t hold famous domains hostage for cash.
 That get-rich-quick scheme left the station in 1999 when Congress “yea’d” the Anticybersquatting Consumer Protection Act into law.

 Below are two summaries of recent cybersquatting cases.
-If you’re ready to speak with a domain dispute lawyer, go here.
+If you have questions for a domain dispute lawyer, head here.

 Wiz Khalifa Won A Cybersquatting Lawsuit

 Domain marketer Anthony Lynch recently found himself in a legal tangle with Cameron Thomaz – a.k.a., Wiz Khalifa.
 Lynch scooped up eight domain names featuring the rapper’s trademarks.

 Since Khalifa’s claim was straightforward, only one UDRP panelist sat for the case, who ruled in favor of the musician.
 Why?
 Because Khalifa used and registered the trademarks before Lynch purchased the domain names.
 The panelist also pontificated that Lynch probably bought the URLS with the “express intention to target” Wiz Khalifa.

 The final verdict: all eight domains need to be transferred back to Wiz Khalifa’s company, at no cost to him.

 Case: Thomaz et al v.
 Lynch, No. D2015-0166